Sir John Carling Building: History

 In the early 1950s, the offices for the federal agriculture department were scattered over 18 different sites, prompting the planning for the Carling Building, which began in 1954.
 Ottawa architect Hart Massey (1918–1996) designed the Sir John Carling in the 1960s and it opened in 1967, Canada's centennial year.
 Massey was the son of Vincent Massey, former Governor General of Canada and a member of the famous Massey family of Toronto.
 The construction costs were 10 million of which CA$800,000 was Massey's fee.

 Already by 1994, a study found that the building was suffering from long-term neglect and "may not be worth saving".
-And by 2003, renovation costs were estimated at CA$57 million.
+By 2003, renovation costs were estimated at CA$57 million.
 A year later, the Federal Heritage Buildings Review Office designated it as a recognized federal heritage building for its historical associations, and its architectural and environmental values.
 The building was a good example of the modernist architectural style.

 In 2009, the building was deemed to be at its end-of-life and the agriculture offices were moved to the Skyline Office Campus on Baseline Road.
 Despite local objections and its recognized heritage status, deconstruction of the Carling Building began in April 2013, culminating in a controlled building implosion on July 13, 2014.
 Afterwards, the concrete was pulverized and the site covered with topsoil and trees.
 Total cost for the demolition was CA$4.8 million.